rali-udem/jsRealB/demos/Weather/README.md

     def dir_diff(dir1,dir2):
         ...

-Wind terms are scanned and an when a wind speed of more than 15 km/h is encountered, it is realized.
+Wind terms are scanned to realize the ones with wind speed of more than 15 km/h.
 When a wind speed changes by more than 20 km/h or if it changes direction then an appropriate realization is emitted.
 If a gust is detected during the period, it is also expressed.
 The expression is built incrementally by starting with an empty `S()` to which an `NP` and possibly a `VP` or an indication of the time are added.

     def wind(wInfo,period,lang):
         wind_terms=wInfo.get_wind(period)